 Search nodes in the DOM tree

-Additionally, you can also search using a valid CSS selector, like .red
+Additionally, you can also search using a valid CSS selector, like .red, or using an XPath, like //div/h1.

 After you have located the node in the DOM tree, you can scroll the page to bring the node within the viewport by right-clicking on the nod, and selecting “Scroll into view”.